carbon-language/carbon-lang/mlir/docs/Dialects/Vector.md

 appropriate constant.
 Then, the existing lowering to LLVM-IR immediately applies, with extensions for accelerator-specific intrinsics.

-It is the role of an Accelerator-specfic vector dialect (see codegen flow in the figure above) to lower the `vector.cast`.
+It is the role of an Accelerator-specific vector dialect (see codegen flow in the figure above) to lower the `vector.cast`.
 Accelerator -> LLVM lowering would then consist of a bunch of `Accelerator -> Accelerator` rewrites to perform the casts composed with `Accelerator -> LLVM` conversions + intrinsics